 Hypothesis 2.
 The second hypothesis suggests that more exposure to hints will be associated with significantly worse performance on the transfer task.
 As a reminder, this is because the participants who learn with no hints will develop general problem-solving skills through exploration and deep understanding, which they can then use for novel topics encountered during the transfer phase.
 The degree of transfer is calculated as the proportion of problems solved in the final transfer phase.
 To determine if the number of hinting blocks encountered impairs transfer, I conducted an ANCOVA with the number of hinting blocks encountered as a between-subjects factor and WMC as a covariate, as well as their interaction.
 This analysis combined participants who were in conditions which encountered only one block of hints.
 This analysis also excluded participants who scored below chance levels (.22) on the assessment questions during the learning phases.
 Updated descriptive statistics for the modified dataset can be found in Table 4.
 Differences between groups on transfer scores are shown in Figure 6.
 The analysis showed that condition was a good predictor of final transfer scores F(2, 401) = 3.23, p = .04, as well as WMC F(1, 401) = 8.64, p < .01.
 As with previous models, this one improved with adding additional covariates (see Table 5).
 Notably when success on first attempts was added working memory became non-significant (as in Model 3).
 The best model was one that only included group membership and success on first attempts as predictors F(3, 403) = 36.2, p < .001, adjusted R2 = .21 (Model 4).
 Pairwise comparisons revealed that those that receive one block of hints could be expected to score lower on the transfer test than the group that never received hints t(200) = 2, p = .04.

 Hypothesis 3.
 This hypothesis concerns whether withholding hints until later training promotes greater transfer to new topics than proving hints early on.
 The two groups which received sequenced feedback were included as two levels of the between-subjects factor in an ANCOVA with WMC as a covariate.
 An updated correlation heatmap of covariates may be found in Figure 7.
 As with hypothesis 2, participants who scored below chance levels (.22) during the assessment periods were excluded.
 This base model revealed that the sequencing of hints had no impact on participants transfer scores F(1, 196) = .01, p = .93, and working memory capacity failed to predict transfer performance as well F(1, 196) = .074, p = .39.
 Additional covariates were examined to see if prediction could be improved by accounting for the number of successful first attempts during the training blocks, number of hints encountered, time spent on problems, and accuracy when given a hint.
 A series of models were compared to do this (see Table 6).
 Of these covariates the only one that was shown to be a good predictor was the number of questions correct on the first attempt F(1, 196) = 34.8, p < .001.
-As a result the best model included only hint sequence condion and number of questions answered correctly on the first attempt (Model 4), F(2, 196) = 17.4, p <.001, adjusted R2 = .14.
+As a result the best model included only hint sequence condition and number of questions answered correctly on the first attempt (Model 4), F(2, 196) = 17.4, p <.001, adjusted R2 = .14.

 Discussion